miyamotok0105/StarSpace/README.md

 use <a href="https://github.com/facebookresearch/Starspace/blob/master/examples/wikipedia_article_search_full.sh">this script</a> (warning: it takes a long time to download data and train the model):

     $bash examples/wikipedia_article_search_full.sh

-## ImageSpace: Learning Image and Label Embeddings

-With the most recent update, StarSpace can also be used to learn joint embeddings with images and other entities.
-For instance, one can use ResNet features (the last layer of a pre-trained ResNet model) to represent an image, and embed images with other entities (words, hashtags, etc.).
-Just like other entities in Starspace, images can be either on the input or the label side, depending on your task.

-Here we give an example using <a href="https://www.cs.toronto.edu/~kriz/cifar.html">CIFAR-10</a> to illustrate how we train images with other entities (in this example, image class): we train a <a href="https://github.com/facebookresearch/ResNeXt">ResNeXt</a> model on CIFAR-10  which achieves 96.34% accuracy on test dataset, and use the last layer of ResNeXt as the features for each image.
-We embed 10 image classes together with image features in the same space using StarSpace.
-For an example image from class 1 with last layer (0.8, 0.5, ..., 1.2), we convert it to the following format:

-    d1:0.8  d2:0.5   ...    d1024:1.2   __label__1

-After converting train and test examples of CIFAR-10 to the above format, we ran <a href="https://github.com/facebookresearch/StarSpace/blob/master/examples/image_feature_example_cifar10.sh">this example script</a>:

-    $bash examples/image_feature_example_cifar10.sh

-and achieved 96.56% accuracy on an average of 5 runs.

 # Full Documentation of Parameters